-with parameters b < 0 and c (Chuine, 2000; Rebaudo & Rabhi, 2018).
-We illustrate the rate function in Eq.
-2 as well as the condition in Eq.
-1 for two different species and two simplistic temperature time series in Figure 1.
-As temperature patterns during the resting period change because of climate change, the end time of the resting period of a species may shift.
+with parameters b < 0 and c (Chuine, 2000; Rebaudo & Rabhi, 2018); see Fig. 1A.
+Temperature patterns during the resting period differ between locations and change due to climate change (Fig. 1B).
+Different species, such as a consumer and its resource, maybe affected differently (Fig. 1C).
+Consequently, the end times of their respective resting period may shift differently (Fig. 1D).
 When temperatures increase, accumulation occurs faster and the phenology advances, i.e., the end time is earlier (Fig. 1D).

-We are particularly interested in the case where the two species are a consumer and its resource.
-Their rate accumulation functions generally differ even in the same temperature regime (compare solid and dashed curves in Fig. 1C), which typically leads to different end times of the resting period (Fig. 1D).
 In view of our intended application, we also refer to the consumer as the insect and to the resource as the tree.
 We denote the corresponding end times by te* (emergence time) for the consumer (insect) and by tb* (budburst time) for the resource (its host tree).
 We call the difference in end times the mismatch between the two species (i.e., mismatch = te*-tb*).
 When the end times of the resting period of two species respond differently to climate change, then the mismatch between the two species will change.
 This is the fundamental quantity that we study here (Fig. 1D).

-2.2 Theoretical results

 Model equation (Eq.
-1) can in general not be solved explicitly for the end time, t*, at least not for realistic temperature time series x(t).
+1) can in general not be solved explicitly for the end time, t*..
 Instead, we derive a general approximation formula for how t* changes when future temperature time series (x2(t)) deviate from historical expectation (x1(t)) by a small amount (see Supplementary Material).
 We use this formula to evaluate and discuss the impact of climate change on the phenology of a single species and the phenological mismatch between two species in two particular cases: a constant temperature difference throughout the resting period or a warm or cold spell during a short time period.
 Our results here apply to any general rate accumulation function.

-2.2.1 Phenology shift of a single species
+Phenology shift of a single species